luisbocanegra/kurve/README.md

     `kpackagetool6 -t Plasma/Applet -i package /path/to/downloaded/file.plasmoid`

     *NOTE: Replace -i with -u to update instead*

+    *NOTE: `/path/to/downloaded/file.plasmoid` must come directly after `-i` flag.
+The `package` is a placeholder decribing the thing being installed; Its not meant to be typed literally.*

 ### Build from source (With C++ Plugin)